core-wg/multipart-ct/draft-ietf-core-multipart-ct.md

-to focus on the syntactic aspects of integrating multiple representations into one e-mail, protocols providing full data transparency such as CoAP as well as readily available encoding formats such as CBOR {{-cbor}} shift the focus towards the intended use of the representations combined.
+to focus on the syntactic aspects of integrating multiple representations into one e-mail, protocols providing full data transparency such as CoAP as well as readily available encoding formats such as the Concise Binary Object Representation (CBOR)
+{{-cbor}} shift the focus towards the intended use of the representations combined.
 In this respect, the basic intent of the application/multipart-core media type is like that of multipart/mixed (Section 5.1.3 of {{-mime-types}}).
 Specifically: